Legoless/Haystack/README.md

 pod 'Haystack'
 ```

-Or manually drag & drop `Haystack` folder into Xcode project, then follow the using in project suggestion.
+Or manually drag & drop `Haystack` folder into Xcode project, then follow the **Using in project** section.

 Using in project
 --------